 Recent tradition in addressing the problem of Maxwell's Demon has been to center the discussion around Landauer's Principle--the claim that in computational processes, information erasure is always accompanied by an entropy cost (Landauer, 1961).
 However, this paper will not discuss Landauer's Principle (except to note the irrelevance of its computational form to the issue of Maxwell's Demon).
-In what follows, we shall see that there is no need to invoke computation, information storage, or erasure in order to address the challenge of the Demon, whose assumed ability to manipulate microstates of a system appears to be a threat to the second law of thermodynamics.
-Introducing these computational concepts have, in the view of the present author, largely served to dilute the debate around secondary issues (such as whether thermodynamic irreversibility corresponds to computational/logical irreversibility) and to divert attention from the essential issue: can a microscopic being really manipulate gas molecules in order to achieve a disequilibrium state used to violate the second law?
-It turns out that we don't actually need any information-theoretic concepts to address this question, and arguably such concepts have, as noted above, obscured the essential physics.
+This is because, as we shall see, there is no need to invoke computation, information storage, or erasure in order to address and fully resolve the challenge of the Demon.
+Introducing these computational concepts have arguably served to deflect discussion to secondary issues (such as whether thermodynamic irreversibility corresponds to computational/logical irreversibility) and thus to divert attention from the essential issue: can a microscopic being really manipulate gas molecules in order to achieve a disequilibrium state used to violate the second law?
+It turns out that we don't actually need any computational concepts to address this question, and arguably such concepts have obscured the essential physics.
 All we need is the idea that one must obtain values of observables for physical systems in order to manipulate them to some desired end, which is what the Demon is doing.
-The introduction of notions of memory and information storage and erasure, while traditionally presented as crucial elements of the analysis of the Demon, are arguably tendentiously superfluous, as Norton has long emphasized (most recently in his 2025), and as we shall see in what follows.
+When we analyze that requirement for the quantum case, we find the heretofore missing cost of entropy arising from measurement.

-Our approach here will consider that the probability distribution characterizing a macrostate may describe ontological, or intrinsic (rather than epistemic) uncertainty in virtue of the quantum nature of real physical systems like gas molecules.
-To review, epistemic uncertainty is what is explicitly or tacitly assumed in classical statistical mechanics: it refers to the situation in which a system is assumed to possess determinate properties (such as occupying phase space points), and some designated observer is ignorant of those possessed properties; thus epistemic uncertainty quantifies ignorance of some observer rather than an intrinsic indeterminacy of a system's properties.
-Intrinsic indeterminacy can also be quantified by a probability distribution, but is not epistemic uncertainty in that it is not based on some observer's ignorance, but applies to the system itself.
+In preparation for that result, derived in Section 3, it is important to distinguish between the usual classical (or quasi-classical) treatment and an accurate quantum-level treatment.
+Recall that in classical statistical mechanics, probability distributions characterizing macrostates arise from a model in which a system is assumed to possess determinate properties (such as occupying phase space points), but some designated observer is simply ignorant of those possessed properties.
+This is termed epistemic uncertainty: it quantifies ignorance of some observer about some actually-possessed, well-defined property or properties.
+Classical epistemic uncertainty is to be contrasted with intrinsic indeterminacy of a system's properties typical of quantum states, the latter being reflected for example in the variance of a Gaussian wave packet.
+Intrinsic indeterminacy can of course also be quantified by a probability distribution, e.g., $|\Psi(x)|^2$ , but this distribution does not describe epistemic uncertainty in that it is not based on some observer's ignorance, but applies to the system itself.
 As such, it is often called ontological uncertainty.
 The latter is subject to the constraints of the Heisenberg uncertainty principle, with crucial physical ramifications for the entropy of the system, as will be demonstrated in what follows.

-Specifically, the thesis of the present work is that, for real physical systems such as gas molecules-- which are quantum systems--we (or a Demon) are not just "ascertaining" the requisite states in the sense of remedying our ignorance about pre-existing values of observables, but instead are creating them (or at least bringing them about) via measurement, and that is associated with an entropy cost as quantified by the entropic form of the Heisenberg Uncertainy Relation.
-Our approch thus disputes the fundamental assumption of the Bennettian tradition that the Demon's measurement process can be modeled mere copying of some outcome-state that itself was arrived at without entropy cost.
+Specifically, the thesis of the present work is that, for real physical systems such as gas molecules-- which are quantum systems--we (or a Demon) are not just "ascertaining" the requisite states in the sense of remedying our ignorance about pre-existing values of observables, but instead are creating them (or at least bringing them about) via measurement, and that is associated with an entropy cost as quantified by the entropic form of the Heisenberg Uncertainy Relation, to be introduced below.
+Our approch thus refutes the fundamental assumption of the Bennettian tradition that the Demon's measurement process can be modeled as mere copying of some outcome-state that itself was arrived at without entropy cost.